-{ } Graduate of an NCRA-accredited court reporting program (list college, college address, and year of graduation)
+{ } Graduate of an accredited voice writing court reporting program (list college, college address, and year of graduation)

-Has your license/certification to practice court reporting in this or any other state ever been suspended or revoked? { } No { } Yes (If you answered "yes," please explain on the back of this form.)
+Has your license/certification to practice court reporting in this or any other state ever been suspended or revoked? {} No {} Yes (If you answered "yes," please explain on the back of this form.)